 Before starting your experiment, your scale should be set to zero points.
 The offset error occurs when the measurement scale is not set to zero points before weighing your items.

 For example, if you're familiar with a kitchen scale, you'll notice it has a button labeled tare.
 This tare button sets the scale to point zero before you weigh your item on the scale.
+If this tare button is not used correctly, then all measurements will have an offset error since zero will not be the starting point of the values on the measurement scale.

 Another name for offset error is the zero-setting error.